myerscode/templex/README.md

 Templates can be any form of text based files.
 By default, Templex will look for files with `.stub` or `.template` file extensions.

-Templex uses `<{ }>` as anchor tags to find and process `Slots`
+Templex uses `<{` and `}>` as opening and closing anchor tags to find and process `Slots`, which can be used to generate dynamic views from placeholders and logic.

-Slots are resolved in the following order of precedence:

-* IncludeSlot
-* ConditionSlot
-* LoopSlot
-* VariableSlot

 ## Slots

-Slots are the _magic_ of Templex.
+Slots are the "_magic_" of Templex.
 They are the isolated functionality that perform replacement and hydrating actions on a template to create the final rendered output.

+The default included slots are:

+* IncludeSlot - Includes another templates content
+* ControlSlot - Process flow based logic, such as foreach, if statements
+* VariableSlot - Replaces single placeholders

-### Includes
+## Includes

 To include another template, in order to create reusable stubs you can simply include it by its template name.